 After 4 weeks of growth, you can expect the average beard to have grown approximately half an inch.

-A common rule-of-thumb that people use is that facial hair tends to grow at a rate of around half an inch per month.
+A common rule of thumb that people use is that facial hair tends to

 After 4 weeks (i.e 1 month), half an inch is a pretty reasonable estimate for this reason.

 However, don’t be discouraged if you fall a couple of millimeters short of this.
 As I said earlier, people vary widely in terms of how fast or how slow their beard grows.

 The beard is so short at this point that trying to measure it using a tape measure or ruler would be pretty pointless in any case.

 The best thing to do at this point is to not fret over the number of millimeters a beard has grown and to just give it more time before coming to any conclusions.